 For example, split a 4-hour ride into the following structure: warm up and do 2x10min intervals at threshold in the first hour.
 Ride in your endurance zone for 2 hours.
 In the final hour do another 2x10min at threshold.

-Also, with tempo intervals you can, more easily than at high intensity, accumulate lots of kilojoules to mimic the demands of your goal race.
+Also, with tempo intervals, you can more easily accumulate lots of kilojoules to mimic the demands of your goal race compared to threshold or HIT.

 That’s a typical scenario in racing.
 You’re out there in your group and it’s one final climb and you’re already a bit smoked but you never tested to ride at your FTP power when fatigued.
 Better prepare for what’s to come.